Install Rollup Helper from the AppExchange:

 - Objects that already have a trigger deployed are signified with a checkmark.

 - On the right hand side, there are two columns - “Disable Realtime?” and “Force Asynchronous?”
 Checking “Disable Realtime” for an object will cause Rollup Helper to immediately exit when the trigger for that object fires without processing any rollups.
+Please note that for realtime disablement functionality to work as expected, “Allow Disable Realtime By Script” will need to be checked in the Rollup Helper custom settings.
 Checking “Force Asynchronous” for an object will cause Rollup Helper to shift all rollup updates for that object out of the immediate trigger context and into asynchronous (near real-time) processing.
 If asynchronous processing is enabled, expect Rollup Helper to take a minute or two to update records with rollup results after the rollup has been triggered.

 - REMEMBER: Ensure at least one record exists that can be saved successfully for the object you want to deploy a trigger for.
 If no records for the object you want to deploy a trigger for exist, you may receive an error.